 How to Respond

-All responses to Feedback should show the utmost professionalism.
+All responses to bad feedback should show the utmost professionalism.
 The only emotion that should come through, if any, is sincerity about an apology.

 With an Apology